adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 }
 ```

-...and pass in some non-default parameters for `filters.smrf`.
+Now, invoke PDAL with some custom options to `filters.smrf`.
 The set used here were obtained by trial-and-error - experiment and see what changes you get:

 ```
 pdal pipeline rpas-ground-allthepoints.json --filters.smrf.slope=0.1 --filters.smrf.window=30 --filters.smrf.threshold=0.4
 ```

-...which looks like:
+Visualising the ground points from this process, we see that we've managed to remove the unwanted treetops:

 ![RPAS classification](../images/appf-ground-modparams.jpg)

+In order to do this, we let `filters.smrf` know that our ground is flatter than the default option (`slope=0.1`), our non-ground items might be wider than the default expectation (`window=30`), and our noise level might be a little higher (`threshold=0.4`).

 In short, any option from the stages used in the pipeline can be over-ridden by passing equivalent command line options.
-H
+How might you write out a different filename, for example?

+(hint - look at options for `writers.las`)

 When designing pipelines, try to optimise them such that options which *need* to change often are as few as possible.

 ## I want to make a product from my data

 Many end uses of point cloud data are not points at all - but rasters or other data products based on the points.
 We can string together more!
-In this example we'll create a DTM from the ground points we just created:
+In this example we'll create a DTM from the ground points we just created.
+Since we've experimentally determined good values for ground segmentation, we'll put those in the pipeline JSON:

 ```
 {